 You can even ask a flight attendant for a cup of water, so you can swallow your vitamins more easily.

-Can You Bring Fish Oil Pills on a Plane?
+You Can Bring Fish Oil Pills

 Fish oil pills come in softgel form.